pretix/pretix/doc/plugins/exhibitors.rst

    Delete an exhibitor.

-   .. warning:: This deletes all lead scan data and deassociates all vouchers (the vouchers are not deleted).
+   .. warning:: This deletes all lead scan data and removes all connections to vouchers (the vouchers are not deleted).

    **Example request**: